oaisd-ctc/Wheels-and-Whiskers/README.md

-This is my final class project that I'm calling "Wheels and Whsikers."
+This is my final class project that I'm calling "Wheels and Whiskers."
 It's a racing game with cats.

 I don't have much to say about it right now.
 It's kind of pre-pre-alpha.